idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 The mechanical model utilizes the solid mechanics that is native to MOOSE.
 The model is setup such that the mechanical behavior is modeled in both the fuel and clad.
-For a detailed explanation of the TensorMechanics model, the authors differ to the [TensorMechanics](https://mooseframework.inl.gov/syntax/Modules/TensorMechanics/Master/) section of the MOOSE documentation.
+For a detailed explanation of the TensorMechanics model, the authors defer to the [TensorMechanics](https://mooseframework.inl.gov/syntax/Modules/TensorMechanics/Master/) section of the MOOSE documentation.